 Practical – ok, you will have to practice some, and lessons do help.
 But what should you practice, and how much?
 How do you know your instructor is helping, and how do you direct them to get you what you actually need?
 We’ll review this.

 Physical – Fitness

-Golfers long have a reputation for not being “real” athletes, and while you can certainly still find a few guys who look like they spend more time at the bar than at the gym, the vast majority of professional golfers spend large amounts of time working on their body.
+Golfers long have a reputation for not being “real” athletes, and while you can certainly still find a few guys who look like they spend more time at the bar than at the gym, the vast majority of professional golfers spend large amounts of time working on their bodies.

 Walk the damn golf course

 The easiest way to get in a little better golf shape is the simplest – walk the damn golf course!
 You’re already golfing, and you’ll save a few bucks at most courses.
 Get yourself a carry bag (the Ping Hoofer and its variations are our long-standing favorite), and deal with a few rounds where you end up more exhausted than you planned.
 It’s damn satisfying, and the beer at the end of the round comes 100% guilt-free.

 Recently I was fortunate enough to play a round with a couple of guys from Urban Golf Performance, and after the round, we were discussing how they approached fitness with their clients.
 Matt, who worked with high-level basketball players in Chicago before UGP, said most amateurs need to “do anything”.

 The idea behind “doing anything” is that the golf swing is such a complex movement that basically any exercise will have a positive impact on golf-related fitness.
 Running will help improve leg strength and hip mobility, push-ups will increase upper body strength and help you gain swing speed, and yoga will help with flexibility throughout.
 Just get (and keep) moving.